olery/ota_widget/README.md

 This widget is written using components (HTML tags) rendered by [RiotJS](https://riot.js.org/).

-The css styles were kept very minimalist to make it easy for customizations.
+The css styles were kept very minimalistic to make it easy for customizations.
 We use [Material Design](https://material.io/collections/developer-tutorials/#web) (Google Material Components for the Web) for organizing the boxes.
 You can identify the its classes by the `mdc-` preffix.

 For the country flags, we are using a library called [Flag Sprites](https://www.flag-sprites.com/).
-It's free for use.
+It's free for commercial use.

 ## Getting Started